zenith-hacks/.github/profile/README.md

 ## Hey👋!
-We're organizing Zenith 2025, a ✨US Hackathon✨ [@hackclub](https://hackclub.com)!
+We're organizing Zenith 2025, a ✨US Hackathon✨ with the [Hack Club](https://hackclub.com) community!

-We'll be releasing more information and details in the weeks to come, so give us a follow, and check us out in Slack.
+We'll be releasing more information and details in the weeks to come, so give us a follow, and check us out in the Hack Club Slack.

 (psst! we've got more deets on our canvas here: https://hackclub.slack.com/canvas/C07HC6711PX)